ConorMcCulloch/purple-rosemary-fdc6a/src/pages/index.md

     content: >
       My name is Conor McCulloch, and this website is a journal of my journey into IT.

-      If you'd like to know a little more about me click the button below!
   - type: grid_section
     title: Certifications
     align: center